Live Green Lexington

 We are the environmental go-to people for the City of Lexington.
 We work to preserve, protect, and enhance Lexington’s environment by educating the public about the need and benefits of creating a healthy and sustainable quality of life for our community.

-We are a part of the Department of Environmental Quality and Public Works, which consists of the divisions of Waste Management, Water Quality (stormwater and sanitary sewers), Environmental Services, Traffic Engineering and Streets & Roads.
+We are a part of the Department of Environmental Quality and Public Works, which consists of the divisions of Waste Management, Water Quality (stormwater and sanitary sewers), Environmental Services, Traffic Engineering, Building Inspection, Engineering and Streets & Roads.

 311 Alerts is a system that allows residents to sign up for email notifications about city services and programs.

-Please note: Residents were originally able to sign up for text OR email notifications.
+Please Note: Residents were originally able to sign up for text OR email notifications.
 The city is unable to rely on the text notification system, so has switched to email only.
-If you are switching your notifications from text to email, simply sign up for ALL notifications you want to receive.
-There is no need to cancel the text alerts.
-Those will be discontinued at the end of Oct.

 Citizens may register to receive notifications for: